Clearing the Path for Solar: Why Fannie Mae Must Modernize Multifamily Guidelines

-This would not be a controversial or even new development for Fannie – the agency approved third-party owned financial structures for single family back in 2015, and now has an opportunity to follow the Federal Home Loan Mortgage Corporation (Freddie Mac) and the Department of Housing and Urban Development (HUD) by issuing clear guidelines that allow for third-party ownership of onsite solar, battery storage, and electrification technologies in multifamily rental communities, and facilitate these technologies reaching the underserved renting populations that have historically been left out of the benefits of clean energy.
+Today, it has an opportunity to follow the Federal Home Loan Mortgage Corporation (Freddie Mac) and the Department of Housing and Urban Development (HUD) and issue clear guidelines that allow for third-party ownership of onsite solar, battery storage, and electrification technologies in multifamily rental communities.
+This move not only benefits multifamily stakeholders, but also enables these sustainable technologies to reach the underserved renting populations, who have historically been left out of the benefits of clean energy.

-Many multifamily properties choose to pursue solar through third-party ownership, wherein a third-party investor will own and operate the onsite solar, and the landlord and residents will enjoy the benefits of reduced bills, electrification, and resilience.
-This may take the form of a Lease, Power Purchase Agreement, Solar Services Agreement, or a similar structure.
-This was true before the Inflation Reduction Act (IRA) and is even more true now with its provisions that benefit third-party ownership.
-This structure can be combined with local, state, and federal incentives to make multifamily solar financially accessible to properties of all types, especially those for whom the cost of outright ownership of a solar and battery system would be overly burdensome.
+Many multifamily properties choose to pursue solar through third-party ownership, wherein a third-party investor owns and operates the onsite solar, and the landlord and residents enjoy the benefits of reduced bills, electrification, and resilience.
+This can take the form of a lease, a Power Purchase Agreement (PPA), a Solar Services Agreement (SSA), or a similar structure.

 See Fannie Mae’s Response Letter HERE.